 - 4.6 Very often habitats and earth heritage features occur outside designated sites but are still worthy of protection and conservation.
-For the purpose of policy NE1 in this SDP, an important habitat is defined as follows: - A habitat for which there is a national or local Biodiversity Action Plan. - A habitat of principal importance for the conservation of biological diversity in England. - Habitat features which, because of their linear and continuous structure or their function as stepping stones, are essential for migration, dispersal and genetic exchange as described in Regulation 37 of the Conservation (Natural Habitats &c) Regulations 1994 and Article X of the EU Habitats Directive. - 4.7 A schedule of habitat types present in the borough which are national priority habitats or for which there is a national or local Biodiversity Action Plan is found in Annex 4 together with the current list of habitats of principle importance identified by the Government as required in Section 74 of the Countryside & Rights of Way Act 2000.
+For the purpose of policy NE1 in this SDP, an important habitat is defined as follows: - A habitat for which there is a national or local Biodiversity Action Plan. - A habitat of principal importance for the conservation of biological diversity in England. - Habitat features which, because of their linear and continuous structure or their function as stepping stones, are essential for migration, dispersal and genetic exchange as described in Regulation 37 of the Conservation (Natural Habitats &c) Regulations 1994 and Article X of the EU Habitats Directive. - 4.7 A schedule of habitat types present in the borough which are national priority habitats or for which there is a national or local Biodiversity Action Plan is

-- 4.8 In addition there are networks of natural habitats of linear and stepping stone features which provide potential for use by wildlife such as: hedgerows (especially where species-rich), disused railways, canals, river and stream corridors, green lanes, groups of small woods and ponds.
-These features are described in Regulation 37 of the Conservation (Natural Habitats &c) Regulations 1994 and are also identified for retention in policy ENV23 (b) of the Council's UDP.
+- found in Annex 4 together with the current list of habitats of principle importance identified by the Government as required in Section 74 of the Countryside & Rights of Way Act 2000. - In addition there are networks of natural habitats comprising linear and stepping stone features which allow wildlife to move across the wider landscape.
+Examples of such features include: hedgerows (especially where species-rich), disused railways, canals, river and stream corridors, green lanes, groups of small woods and ponds.
+These features are described in Regulation 37 of the Conservation (Natural Habitats &c) Regulations 1994 and are also identified for retention in UDP policy ENV23 (b).
 These features are essential for migration, dispersal and genetic exchange because of their linear and continuous nature or their function as stepping stones.
-Maintaining and enhancing this network also allows for the migration of species into new areas providing opportunities to adapt to the effects of climate change. - 4.9 As a broad guide, the following habitats and features are of particular significance in a Black Country context and most relevant to this SPD. - Woodland: ancient woodland, 'aged' or 'veteran' trees, native broadleaved woodland and scrub, hedgerows and wet woodland such as alder or willow carr; - Grassland: unimproved or semi-improved neutral, calcareous, acid or marshy grassland whether managed or not; - Heathland: heather, bilberry or gorse heath, wet heathland and bog, acid grassland/ heath mosaic where heather is present in any proportion; - Open water and wetland: watercourses, canals, reservoirs, ponds and their banks, reed beds and swamps; - Geological exposures and features: particularly important are the sites where Wenlock shales and limestones or exposures of Triassic sandstones can be seen. - 4.10 Some habitats, such as ancient woodland and old grasslands have been present for centuries but many habitats have developed more recently on disused industrial or mineral extraction sites.
+Maintaining and enhancing this network also provides opportunities for species to adapt to the effects of climate change.
+The Council has identified a network of green infrastructure in its UDP for protection from harm.
+This network may be amended or expanded in response to regional green infrastructure initiatives. - 4.9 The following habitats and features are of particular significance in a Black Country context and most relevant to this SPD. - Woodland: ancient woodland, 'aged' or 'veteran' trees, native broadleaved woodland and scrub, hedgerows and wet woodland such as alder or willow carr; - Grassland: unimproved or semi-improved neutral, calcareous, acid or marshy grassland whether managed or not; - Heathland: heather, bilberry or gorse heath, wet heathland and bog, acid grassland/ heath mosaic where heather is present in any proportion; - Open water and wetland: watercourses, canals, reservoirs, ponds and their banks, reed beds and swamps; - Geological exposures and features: particularly important are the sites where Wenlock shales and limestones or exposures of Triassic sandstones can be seen. - 4.10 Some habitats, such as ancient woodland and old grasslands have been present for centuries but many habitats have developed more recently on disused industrial or mineral extraction sites.
 Unitary Development Plan nature conservation policies do not therefore distinguish between brownfield and greenfield land.